BatGap Logo

 David: Right, right.
 Yeah, and you can filter the information too.
 So you can experience that they are suffering, but not experience their suffering, or not make it your suffering.

-I mean, Adyashanti talks about having a honeymoon after the shift, followed by the mind trying to come back and reassert itself, as being quite common.
+David: I mean, Adyashanti talks about having a honeymoon after the shift, followed by the mind trying to come back and reassert itself, as being quite common.
 And the thing about the West, too, is we have a real mind-dominated culture, so that’s more likely to happen.
-There tends to be a little less of that sattva side, clarity side of the equation, the heart side, more mind, less heart kind of thing in the West.
-I mean, there’s certainly all kinds of variations in that, but yeah, it’s more prominent in the West, some of that stuff.
+There tends to be a little less of that sattva side, clarity side of the equation, the heart side—more mind, less heart kind of thing—in the West.
+I mean, there’s certainly all kinds of variations in that, but yeah, some of that stuff is more prominent in the West.

 Rick: Okay.

 David: So, yeah, the Unity process unfolded over a number of years.
-I’m losing track of all the details now, but a gradual, progressive, bigger and bigger kind of completeness, until it reached a point where consciousness became aware of itself at a really global level.
+I’m losing track of all the details now, but it was a gradual, progressive, bigger-and-bigger kind of completeness, until it reached a point where consciousness became aware of itself at a really global level.

 So there’s consciousness aware of itself, Atman, self-aware Atman, aware of itself both globally and at every point within itself.
 And essentially, you and I are different points within itself, points of observation within that one wholeness, non-separate, like little waves on the ocean.
 I have a little graphic of that on my blog.
 And in this global awareness.